 Richly flavoured with the attention firmly on their ripe, often, tropical fruit character.
 They have the weight of flavour to cope with strongly flavoured seafood, chicken and pork dishes which may be lightly spiced or have light creamy sauces.

 Complex with spicy notes complementing the ripe fruit flavours.
 The European wines are delicious with seafood and all but the darkest meats with butter or cream-based sauces, whilst the richer ‘new world’ examples match well with even spicier and richer sauces.

 Rosés can range from being very dry to very sweet and this is key to partnering them with food, they can be quite flexible with food as long as the sweetness level of the dish is matched.
 Chicken, fish and summer-cuisine can all be enhanced with a chilled glass.

 Lightly structured with gentle red-fruit flavours these are the most flexible reds to match with food.
 Great with tomato-based sauces and many southern European dishes based around vegetables, chicken, pork or salmon.

 Red | juicy, medium-bodied

 With their juicy fruit character these wines make great partners for fuller-flavoured pork and chicken dishes particularly those with dark, rich sauces.
 Delicious with grilled lamb, roast beef, game, char-grilled vegetables or baked pasta.

 Red | spicy, warming, peppery

 Their spicy character and often rich, fruity style make them a good selection with strongly flavoured beef and lamb dishes.
-The richest, ripest wines, when paired with spicy foods, act as if to turn the heat up.
+The richest, ripest wines, when paired with spicy foods, act as if to turn the

 Red | oaked, intense, concentrated